koval64/mod2lmms/README.md

 ## HOWTO convert using linux

-Put modules files inside `data/` directory and run program with command:
+Just download or copy your favorite protracker module files to `data/` directory and run program with command:

 > python3 mod2lmms.py